flori/betterplace_apidocs/sections/organisation_details.md

     </tr>
     <tr>
       <th align="left">contact.contact_data</th>
-      <td>The user's contact data.
+      <td colspan="3">The user's contact data.
 Please note that you need to be
 <a href="../README.md#client-authentication">authenticated as a client</a> with matching
 access rights in order to see this information.
 </td>
     </tr>
     <tr>
       <th align="left">contact.picture.original</th>
-      <td>Original size as uploaded by the user</td>
+      <td colspan="3">Original size as uploaded by the user</td>
     </tr>
     <tr>
       <th align="left">contact.picture.large_attention_deprecated</th>
-      <td>Large size – ATTENTION, this feature is DEPRECATED and will be removed at the end of may 2013.
+      <td colspan="3">Large size – ATTENTION, this feature is DEPRECATED and will be removed at the end of may 2013.
 Please use the orginal format.
 Read the project pictures-documentation at "custom image sizes" for other solutions"</td>
     </tr>
     <tr>
       <th align="left">contact.picture.profile_attention_deprecated</th>
-      <td>Medium size – ATTENTION, this feature is DEPRECATED.
+      <td colspan="3">Medium size – ATTENTION, this feature is DEPRECATED.
 See above.</td>
     </tr>
     <tr>
       <th align="left">contact.picture.thumb_attention_deprecated</th>
-      <td>Thumbnail size – ATTENTION, this feature is DEPRECATED.
+      <td colspan="3">Thumbnail size – ATTENTION, this feature is DEPRECATED.
 See above.</td>
     </tr>
     <tr>
       <th align="left">picture.original</th>
-      <td>Original size as uploaded by the user</td>
+      <td colspan="3">Original size as uploaded by the user</td>
     </tr>
     <tr>
       <th align="left">picture.large_attention_deprecated</th>
-      <td>Large size – ATTENTION, this feature is DEPRECATED and will be removed at the end of may 2013.
+      <td colspan="3">Large size – ATTENTION, this feature is DEPRECATED and will be removed at the end of may 2013.
 Please use the orginal format.
 Read the project pictures-documentation at "custom image sizes" for other solutions"</td>
     </tr>
     <tr>
       <th align="left">picture.profile_attention_deprecated</th>
-      <td>Medium size – ATTENTION, this feature is DEPRECATED.
+      <td colspan="3">Medium size – ATTENTION, this feature is DEPRECATED.
 See above.</td>
     </tr>
     <tr>
       <th align="left">picture.thumb_attention_deprecated</th>
-      <td>Thumbnail size – ATTENTION, this feature is DEPRECATED.
+      <td colspan="3">Thumbnail size – ATTENTION, this feature is DEPRECATED.
 See above.</td>
     </tr>
   </table>
 ### <a name="contact" href="#contact-ref">↑Nested Attributes: contact</a>